hal/console/README.md

 - Fully PatternFly compliant
 - Enhanced form items for lists, properties and booleans
 - Make use of capabilities & requirements to show combo boxes with type-ahead support
 - Declarative UI using MBUI and a simple XML format (w/o behaviour).
-See [LoggingView.xml](app/src/main/resources/org/jboss/hal/client/configuration/subsystem/logging/LoggingView.xml)
+See [LoggingView.xml](app/src/main/resources/org/jboss/hal/client/configuration/subsystem/logging/LoggingView.xml) for an example.
 - Remove deprecated APIs

 ### Finder